Tawn-Scotton/Team_3_Project_1/README.md

 # Team_3_Project_1
 Github for Team_3
+Analysis
 ---
+Our team used a csv that we pulled from the Department of Transportation Bureau of Transportation Statistics about Flight Arrival Delays (bts.gov).
+We cleaned and analyzed the data.
+Our initial hypothesis was about the effect of weather on flight delays.
+Upon sorting and grouping the data using Pandas, we realized that of the listed delay reasons, weather was the smallest reason.
+We learned the different definitions and acronyms used in talking about delays, cancellations and diversions.
-We used a csv dataset from Bureau of Transportation Statistics (bts.gov) to investigate how weather impacted the arrival flights delays from 2003 to 2022 in the US.
+The time period studied was from 2003 to 2022.
+We started with all airlines and then scoped down to the top 5 airlines and the last 5 years to investigate how weather impacted the arrival flights delays from 2003 to 2022 in the US.

 Hypothesis 1:
 Recent weather changes have caused an increase in the number of delays of arrival flights in all regions across the US.